-I do not think it is helpful for the extreme environmentalists to sneer at the 37-point anti-pollution program President Nixon sent to Congress last February on the ground that only extreme measures will be useful in combatting pollution.

-I do not think it is helpful for the majority party in Congress to refuse even to hold hearings on the President's proposed Environmental Financing Authority bill which is intended to help finance the State and local share of waste treatment plants.
+We should adopt the 37-point anti-pollution program President Nixon sent to Congress last February.
+I sponsored all seven of the Administration's major antipollution bills.
+It would be helpful if the majority party in Congress would at least hold hearings on my Environmental Financing Authority bill which is designed to help finance the State and local share of waste treatment plants.